tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 {{% alert title="Note" color="info"%}}

-Repeat the steps in the [Payment Provider Configuration](#payment-provider-configuration), [Business Unit Configuration](#business-unit-configuration), and [Webhook Configuration](#webhook-configuration) sections for each of your sites and PayU Latam accounts.
+Repeat the steps in the [Configuring a Payment Provider](#configuring-a-payment-provider), [Configuring a Business Unit](#configuring-a-business-unit), and [Configuring a Webhook](#configuring-a-webhook) sections for each of your sites and PayU Latam accounts.

 {{% /alert %}}

-#### Payment Provider Configuration
+#### Configuring a Payment Provider

 A payment provider instance in PayU Enterprise stores your PayU Latam payment processing credentials.

-Follow these steps to configure one:
+Follow these steps to configure a provider:

 1. In the <a href="https://control.paymentsos.com/login" target="_blank">PayU Enterprise Control Panel</a>, select the **TEST** or **LIVE** environment at the top.
 Then navigate to **Configurations > Providers**, search for, and select the **PayULatam** provider.